cesipy/intruder-detection/README.md

 - [ ] write documentation/good comments for credentials handling for `src/cloud.py`
 - [ ] need to upload credentials to cloud instance, so boto-python is working
 - [ ] adjust process_image  in `src/cloud.py` to detect unknown persons.
+- [ ] make collection name in cloud a configurable param